EUM27/nai-inlay-illustrator/README.md

 - `Image Generation Connection Override`: the image backend Marinara uses for generated inlay images.
 - `Image count range`: `1-3`, `2-5`, or `3-10`.
+- `Image width` / `Image height`: the dimensions sent with each inlay image request.
+Defaults to `832 x 1216`.
 - `Run interval`: how often the agent should create inlay images after assistant responses.
-- `Positive prompt / tags`: global image tags appended to planned prompts.
+- `Positive prompt / tags`: optional global image tags appended to planned prompts.
+Empty by default.
-- `Negative prompt`: global negative tags sent to the image generator.
+- `Negative prompt`: optional global negative tags sent to the image generator.
+Empty by default.
 - `Connection Override`: optional LLM connection for the planning agent itself.

-Image dimensions follow Marinara's existing image generation settings for the route that handles inlay images.
+If the custom agent has no image dimensions saved, Marinara falls back to the chat selfie resolution and then the global selfie image settings.
+The extension does not install style or quality prompt tags by default.
+Put shared style tags in the selected image generation connection's prompt prefix, or add per-agent tags manually if you really want an extra addendum.

 ## Prompt Behavior